Credit Cards Travel Credit Cards

 The Chase Freedom Unlimited is an excellent $0 annual fee card for everyday purchases.
 It earns 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
 After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.

 The Chase Sapphire Preferred card is one of my personal favorites and one of the best travel credit cards out there.
-It is currently offering a welcome bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's worth up to $750 when used to book travel through Chase Travel℠.
+It is currently offering a welcome bonus: Earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year.
+That's worth up to $1,050 when used to book travel through Chase Travel℠.

 Check out our Chase Sapphire Preferred review for more details.